evolvingweb/migrate_example_source/README.md

 ## The Source Migrate Plugin.

-Given a custom module lets call it `migrate_example_source` we need to create a php class in the following location:
+Let's create a custom module and call it `migrate_example_source` and create the php class inside this module in the following location:

 ```php
 /src/Plugin/migrate/source/